themeblvd/portfolios/readme.txt

 = Will this plugin work if I'm not using a Theme Blvd theme? =

-Yup, bu it just won't do a whole lot.
-You'll essentially end up with a "Portfolio" custom post type and associated taxonomies.
+Yup, but it just won't do a whole lot.
+You'll essentially end up with a "Portfolio Item" custom post type and associated "Portfolio" taxonomy with a cool retina icon.

 == Changelog ==